SaiSriramKamineni/-Invsto/README.md

-# HDFC Stock Price Prediction using ARIMA and XGBoost and LSTM
+# HDFC Stock Price Prediction using ARIMA, XGBoost and LSTM

 This project predicts the stock price of HDFC Bank using three models: ARIMA (Auto-Regressive Integrated Moving Average) and XGBoost (Extreme Gradient Boosting) and LSTM (Long Short-Term Memory).
 The dataset contains historical stock prices, and we perform the following tasks: